kingsdigitallab/kdl/frontend/src/slides/2024-lisbon-dariah.md

 {% slide %}

 ## Timebox Planning

-A timebox is a fixed period of time allocated for completing a set of tasks in.
-In which the team must work to deliver a _product_ increment or hit a milestone.

-{% endslide %}

-{% slide %}

-## Timebox Planning
 Timebox = fixed period of time (2 weeks) allocated for completing a set of tasks across projects to deliver an increment or hit a milestone.
 At the start of each timebox, the whole Solution Development Team:
 1. Review previous timebox
 1. Plan current timebox based on current projects' priorities